Florida's climate's warmth and high humidity levels promote the growth of numerous

 Broadleaves are the most easily distinguishable weeds between the three categories.
 Whereas

-the other types appear more grasslike, broadleaves have large, round leaves that set them
+the other types appear more grasslike, broad leaves have large, round leaves that set them

 apart visually.
 Broadleaves have two seed leaves when the weed is germinating.
 These leaves